Moving toward best practice when using propensity score weighting in survey observational studies: Simulation Studies

-For each sample within each scenario, we evaluated four types of estimators: the PSW (propensity score weighting estimator) and three augmentation methods, referred to as MOM (moment estimator), CVR (clever covariate regression estimator), and WET (Weighted Regression estimator), as previously described.
+For each sample within each scenario, we evaluated four types of estimators: the PSW (propensity score weighting estimator) and three augmentation methods, referred to as MOM, CVR and WET.
 To investigate the role of survey weights in estimating the propensity scores, we primarily compare two strategies for integrating survey weights in the propensity score model: as model weights (W.PS) and as an additional covariate (C.PS).
 The latter involves directly adjusting for survey weight as one additional single covariate in the propensity score model, which is distinct from including the balancing weight as a clever covariate in the outcome regression model.
 Additionally, results for unweighted propensity scores (U.PS) and survey weights applied as both model weights and covariates (CW.PS) are presented in the Web Appendix B.1.
-These comparisons may shed light on previous debates in the literature regarding which level of covariate balance should we achieve with propensity score and in what way.\cite{DuGoff2014, Ridgeway2015}
+These comparisons may shed light on previous debates in the literature regarding which level of covariate balance should we achieve with propensity score and in what way.\cite{DuGoff2014, Ridgeway2015} For estimating the sample-level propensity score $e_{\text{fp}}(\mathbf{X})$ used in approximating $p(\mathbf{X}_i)$ for the augmented estimators, we use standard unweighted logistic regression as an effective approximation under this rare sampling condition for the theoretically correct nonlinear logistic form in Equation \eqref{eq:efp-retro-ps}).
+See Web Appendix B.3.1 for additional sensitivity analyses.

 In total, we constructed eight estimators by combining the four types of estimators with the two methods of incorporating survey weights into the propensity score model.
 These estimators were evaluated across three common estimands: the population average treatment effect (PATE), the population average treatment effect for the treated, (PATT), and the population average treatment effect among the overlap population (PATO).
 Additionally, we assessed their performance under four model misspecification scenarios: (i) correct propensity score model and correct outcome model (Cor\textbar Cor), (ii) incorrect propensity score model but correct outcome model (Mis\textbar Cor), (iii) correct propensity score model but incorrect outcome model (Cor\textbar Mis), and (iv) both models misspecified (Mis\textbar Mis).